Mitch Benn & the Distractions

 The Bedford, Ballam

-Last night saw another wonderful night of silly but clever comedy from a couple of comedy geniuses.
-Neil Innes (of Monty Python, the Rutles, & Bonzo Dog Doda Band fame) headlined the evening, but Mitch got the place going.
-This was a return engagment for the pair, a special Christmas show for all those who enjoyed it last time.
-There was not a spare seat in the house.
-His backing band, a rather impressive blonde female bassist, who plays & sings rather well, and a female drummer, provide a wonderful rhythm section.
+Last night saw a wonderful night of silly but clever comedy from a couple of comedy geniuses.
+Neil Innes (of Monty Python, the Rutles & Bonzo Dog Doda Band fame) headlined the evening, but Mitch got the place going.
+His repertoire of satirical musical mayhem has just finished a duration run at the Edinburgh festival.
+His backing band, a rather impressive blonde female bassist, who plays & sings really well, and a female drummer, provide a wonderful rhythm section.
 Such treats as 'Rock & Roll Hall of Death', 'Macbeth (My Name is)', and 'Liam's Lonely Heart's Club Band' has us wetting ourselves in no time at all.
 Mitch's Macbeth as Eminem was truly a feat of genius.
 His frequent Beatles piss-takes led nicely into the Innes part of the show.
 The nutter, sadly without the two lovely ladies of rhythm, has a CD out called Radio Face.
-My two guests last night rushed down to the stall and bought the man's CD, getting it signed for good measure.
-Other targets for Mitch's satire were The Smiths, Elvis, West-End Musicals (with jabs at dim American tourists, Westlife, Lord Lloyd-Webber, and waning TV stars), and interactive TV.
+Being the clever clot that he is, Mitch gave me one to review.
+Those of you who live in the UK or might be here next week should check the mountain of loonyness out at the same venue next Monday night.
+(He will be supporting Tony Hawk.)
+Other targets for Mitch's satire are The Smiths, Elvis, Dr Who, Love, West-End Musicals (with jabs at dim American tourists, Westlife, Lord Lloyd-Webber, and waning TV stars). and Beatles lost tracks.
 The man plays a mean guitar and can sing in almost any style.
-To add to the pleasure Mitch and his band performed some material destined for his next CD.
-One such song concerns "the perfect boyfriend" (ie dead) sung by his bassist.
-There was a song about this bloke who feeds his relatives various types of drugs over an afternoon, one called the 'Hardest Song to Find' about obsessive record collectors, and finally a little ditty about heavy metal stage sets.
+Why Mitch and his band are not freaking huge is a bloody mystery considering the load of bollocks that masquerades as comedy these days.